kubevela/kubevela/README.md

-# RudrX
+# Vela

-RudrX is a command-line tool to use OAM based micro-app engine.
+Vela is a command-line tool to use OAM based micro-app engine.

 ## Develop
 Check out [DEVELOPMENT.md](./DEVELOPMENT.md) to see how to develop with RudrX